Two Burial Groups of Belgic Age, Hothfield Common, near Ashford

 At no point was the excavation of the pit carried to a greater depth than 2 ft., as at this depth a natural and undisturbed bed of yellow sand was encountered.

 The new drainage sump dug by the side of the original pit and carried to a depth of 7 ft. revealed nothing save further deposits of slag at 18 in. depth.
-A trench 2 ft. deep and 18 in. wide running for an approximate distance of 60 yards across the site from east to 'west revealed nothing except scattered layers of the same material at 18 in. depth.
+A trench 2 ft. deep and 18 in. wide running for an approximate distance of 60 yards across the site from east to west revealed nothing except scattered layers of the same material at 18 in. depth.
 Other drainage sumps and trenches dug in the near vicinity of the original pit revealed only more traces of the same.
-Isolated diggings of sumps mid about two miles of trench for water pipes over an area of some acres on Hothfield Common have failed to reveal any further trace of the remotest archaeological interest.
+Isolated diggings of sumps and about two miles of trench for water pipes over an area of some acres on Hothfield Common have failed to reveal any further trace of the remotest archaeological interest.

 My inference is that the four vessels represent an isolated burial group, and do not form part of a generally used burial ground.